InspectProInspectPro

 When you need a specialist

 A standard building inspection is a visual assessment.
-It covers a lot of ground, but there are situations where you need a specialist:
+There are situations where a specialist is needed beyond a standard inspector:

 Weathertightness concerns

-If the property was built between the mid-1990s and mid-2000s and has monolithic cladding (plaster, EIFS, or similar), a weathertightness assessment by a specialist may be warranted.
+If the property was built between the mid-1990s and mid-2000s with monolithic cladding (plaster, EIFS, or similar), a weathertightness assessment by a specialist may be warranted.
 This goes beyond a standard inspection and may include invasive moisture testing.

 Asbestos

 Properties built before the mid-1980s may contain asbestos in cladding, roofing, textured ceilings, or vinyl flooring.
-If asbestos is suspected, a specialist asbestos survey is required to confirm its presence and assess the risk.
 A standard building inspector should flag the suspicion, but sampling and analysis require an accredited assessor.

 Structural engineer